The power of the image

 #3 80% of semantic searches fail.

 How do you search for something when you do not know what you are looking at?
 Conventional search engines force you to describe, transform to keywords and tags what you are looking at.
 And it is here where we find the principal handicap, further from language barriers, between consumers and retailers: coincide in the description, in the assignation of the attributes of the image.
 And it is that there are as many descriptions as perceptions.
 From there that the alarming figure that 80% of semantic searches in an eCommerce fail.
 A clear example is the viral phenomenon #TheDress or the challenge we lay out in the post Search Engines Revolution: from semantic search to visual search.
 In conclusion, why not start a search with an image?
 Wouldn’t it be easier and more natural?

 We want what we see, and if it’s possible, right now.
 Said in other words: we want to find what we want in just one ‘click’.
 So that the concept of taking a photo to access a universe of information makes more sense every time.
 From there, the information search system goes evolving to visual search.

 #5 A picture worth a picture.

-A photo is an absolute, it never changes.
+A photo is absolute, it never changes.
 When someone takes a photo they ‘immortalize’ the moment, place, experience… Therefore, it cannot be altered.
 However you look at it, with any perspective it’s looked at it will always be the same.
 However, interpretation will vary according to the person who is looking at it.
 Semantic search can alter the essence of the image, but the search by image is like exact science.
 A search in which interpretation (alteration) has no place at all.
-So that, visual search (from an image) not only optimizes the search process, but also increases the percentage of success, of finding what you were looking for.
+Visual search (from an image) not only optimizes the search process, but also increases the percentage of success, of finding what you were looking for.